 Younger adults aged 16-24 (25%) use voice search on mobile monthly more than consumers aged 55-64 (9%).

-41. Men account for more monthly voice search users than women
+15. Men account for more monthly voice search users than women.

-There’s a huge buzz around voice search all over the planet, and the global voice search market is only going to continue to grow.
-There is no slowing it down, especially now when smart speakers are taking over the world.
+There’s a huge buzz around voice search technology all over the planet, and the global voice search market is only going to continue to grow.
+There is no slowing it down, especially now that smart speakers are taking over the world.

-Let’s see what the future holds for voice search.
+Let’s see what the future holds for voice search growth.

 Tablet sales are slightly declining, making it easier for smart speakers to surpass them.
 It is expected that smart speakers will overtake tablets by 2021.

 The adoption of voice-activated speakers is the greatest in countries such as the US, where 1 in 4 households already have at least one such device.
 However, the rising middle class in Asian countries such as China and the rising interest in new technology are pushing the sales of smart speakers (even though Google and Amazon are unavailable in China).